Skip to main content

 This lab provides capabilities for thermal measurements (flow, temperature, pressure, humidity) for a diverse set of configurations relevant to the thermal evaluation of power systems.
 For flow measurements we have ultrasonic systems, Pitot, rotameters and paddle wheel sensors.
 For temperature, we have custom data acquisition systems for thermistors and thermocouples readings, infrared devices for non-contact measurements.
 Additionally the lab has capabilities for fuel cell testing, microalgae growth (including growth monitoring via spectrophotometer and optical microscope), and solar irradiation measures (direct and diffuse) for solar applications.

-This low power test bed provides unique opportunities for research in the field of distributed controls and cyber-physical systems.
-It consists of two major sub-systems.
-The first sub-system is a set of highly reconfigurable power electronic based sources and loads seamlessly integrated with a set of general purpose (X86) controller boards which can host software code to experiment with truly distributed (i.e. agent based) control approaches.
-Moreover, the lab is generally integrated with the RTDS environment at CAPS such that it fully supports all types of HIL simulations.
+The integrated real-time simulation capabilities at CAPS provide unique opportunities for research in the field cyber-physical systems (CPS).
+These capabilities are categorized into to two major subsystems.
+The first subsystem is a set of highly reconfigurable electric, thermal, and mechanical testbeds that seamlessly integrate with a set of general-purpose controller boards which can host software code to experiment with truly distributed (i.e. agent based) control approaches.
+Moreover, the lab is integrated with the RTS environment at CAPS such that it fully supports all types of HIL simulations.

-The second sub-system consists of another cluster of (X86) controller boards which, by virtue of a high bandwidth data channel, allow those controllers to communicate local control signals to power electronic sources and loads simulated on the RTDS.
-The high level control communication between the (X86) controller boards can be either routed through a multi-function switch or through a real-time OPNET environment.
-The latter allows simulating the behavior and characteristics of the communication between distributed control processes to study the effect of changes on the communication backbone on the power system simulation.
+The second subsystem consists of another cluster of controller boards which, by virtue of a high bandwidth data channels, allow those controllers to communicate local control signals to power electronic sources and loads simulated on the RTS.
+The high-level control communication between the controller boards can be either routed through a multi-function switch or through a real-time simulation environment.
+The latter allows simulating the behavior and characteristics of the communication between distributed control processes to study the effect of communication backbone changes on the power system simulation.

-Together, these two sub-systems provide a unique environment where researchers can experiment with reasonably sized systems composed partially in hardware and partially in simulation.
-It includes the higher level processing/intelligence, communication interface and control layers necessary to study various distributed control algorithms applied to DC (and AC) microgrids.
-Distributed control nodes (DCN), i.e. intelligent agents, are implemented for each of the sources and loads to provide higher level functionality/controllability and to facilitate node/load centric control strategies.
+Together, these two subsystems provide a unique environment where researchers can experiment with systems composed partially in hardware and partially in simulation.
+It includes the higher-level processing/intelligence, communication interface and control layers necessary to study various distributed control algorithms applied to DC and AC microgrids.
+Distributed control nodes (DCN) are implemented for each of the sources, distribution, and loads to provide higher-level functionality/controllability and to facilitate node/load centric control strategies.
 This establishes a standard system platform and architecture for assessing distributed and load centric control objectives, e.g. power and energy management strategies.
-Note that existing device level control still exists on the dedicated DSPs but the communication/processing requirements for distributed control is not their burden, thus they communicate as needed with the DCN’s.

 View the Integrated Distributed Controls and Cyber-Physical Hardware-in-the-Loop Test Bed setup